-- (i) Accounting Authority
+- (i) the Accounting Authority

-- (ii) Executive Committee
+- (ii) the Executive Committee

-- (iii) Audit and Risk Committee
+- (iii) the Audit and Risk Committee

-- (iv) Human Resources and Remuneration Committee
+- (iv) the Human Resources and Remuneration Committee

-- (v) Finance and Grants Committee and,
+- (v) the Finance and Grants Committee

-- (vi) Governance and Strategy Committee.
+- (vi) the Governance and Strategy Committee

-The merSETA has six Chamber Committees,: Automobile Manufacturing, Metal and Engineering, Motor Retail, Components Manufacturing, New Tyre Manufacturing, and Plastics Manufacturing are sub-committees of the Accounting Authority.
-These are established to support the merSETA in carrying out its mandate.
+The merSETA six Chamber Committees, i.e., Automobile Manufacturing, Metal and Engineering, Motor Retail, Components Manufacturing, New Tyre Manufacturing, and Plastics Manufacturing are sub-committees of the Accounting Authority.

 Other strategic advisory committees are the Education, Training, Quality Assurance Committee and Regional Committees.
-The governance and organisational structure has evolved over many years and has thus far responded effectively and efficiently to SETA needs.
-The review of the operational structure is critical in ensuring that the merSETA is responsive to its renewed mandate as pronounced in the NSDP, which calls for greater collaboration, integration, and a strong emphasis on governance.
-Compliance, particularly regarding compliance imperatives of the PFMA and the Public Audit Act No 5 of 2018 (as amended) is critical in-service delivery.
+The governance and organisational structure has evolved over many years, and has thus far responded effectively and efficiently to SETA needs.

+The merSETA is currently undergoing an organisational transformation review of its operations.
+In part this is to address the growing coverage of the responsibility of the merSETA as depicted in the NSDP, which call for greater collaboration, integration, a strong emphasis on governance and a changed capacity and capability to deliver on the NSDP.